Shopify/shopify-cli/README.md

 ```sh
 $ shopify generate page PAGE_NAME
 ```
 The CLI will scaffold the new page in the `pages` directory.
+In node apps, you can view this page by appeneding the name you pass to the url.

 #### Create a billing model